cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``process.events.out``
      - Number of events emitted by the Flowlet
    * - ``store.bytes``
-     - Number of bytes written to DataSets
+     - Number of bytes written to Datasets
    * - ``store.ops``
-     - Operations (writes and read) performed on DataSets
+     - Operations (writes and read) performed on Datasets
    * - ``store.reads``
-     - Read operations performed on DataSets
+     - Read operations performed on Datasets
    * - ``store.writes``
-     - Write operations performed on DataSets
+     - Write operations performed on Datasets

 These metrics are available in the Mappers and Reducers context: